To Schedule Or Not To Schedule

 Low engagement actually comes from your actions after a post or lack thereof.
 Don’t post and ghost.
 If you have a high-quality post that works with the favoured formatting of the LinkedIn algorithm, you’re only halfway there.
 Posts that are well-structured, include relevant hashtags and are filled with plenty of interesting info still need your network to interact with you, and you to actively interact with your network back via likes/reactions, comments, and tagging.

 There’s power in the comments especially.
 It pays to communicate back and forth with your network.
-A comment is 4x more powerful than a like, and 7x more powerful if the comment is given within the first two hours.
-Comments in general can boost your reach by up to 8%.
+A comment is 12x more powerful than a like.

-This need for engagement and active monitoring is especially important within the first hour, then the first 24 hours, of the post being live.
+This need for engagement and active monitoring is especially important within the first 90 minutes, of the post being live.
 Scheduling helps you prepare in advance in various ways, whether it’s to schedule for a time you know you’ll be free to interact or to prepare post likes and comments in advance (a feature Paiger offers).

 Consistency is key – posting regularly is harder without a scheduler, but posting irregularly and randomly will cause the algorithm to downgrade your content.